AndreaFalanti/popnas/README.md

 [//]: # (- **cells**: total LSTM cells of the model.)

 **Dataset**:
 - **type**: specifies the problem domain of the provided data.
-Processing pipeline and other parameters depends on the addressed task.
-Supported values: [image_classification, time_series_classification].
+Processing pipeline and other parameters depend on the addressed task.
+Supported values: [image_classification, time_series_classification, image_segmentation].
 - **name**: used to identify and load a Keras or TFDS dataset supported by POPNAS.
   Can be _null_ if the path of a custom dataset is provided.
 - **path**: path to a folder containing a custom dataset.
   Can be _null_ if you want to use a supported dataset already present in Keras or TFDS.
 - **classes_count**: classes present in the dataset.
 If using a Keras dataset, this value can be inferred automatically.
+- **ignore_class**: optional parameter used only in image segmentation problems.
+Defines the integer value of a class (e.g., background or void class) to ignore during loss and mean IoU computations (accuracy will still consider it, no current support for masking in TF).
 - **batch_size**: defines the batch size dimension of the dataset.
 - **inference_batch_size**: defines the batch size dimension for benchmarking the inference time of a network.
 - **validation_size**: fraction of the total samples to use for the validation set, e.g. _0.1_ value means that 10% of the